 By tying it so closely to the Ranger, much money was saved – which meant it was very cheap to produce but sold at a premium because demand was so high.
 A perfect recipe for a high-profit seller but, of course, with some trade-offs.

 However, putting the truck on the Ranger platform also made it a traditional body-on-frame truck in a way the Cherokee wasn’t.
 It drove more like a truck and it was heavier and thirstier.
-The heavy body also meant lower payload limits than the Ranger – it couldn’t haul much more than a Taurus wagon.
+The heavy body also meant lower payload limits than the Ranger.
+The new truck couldn’t haul much more than a Taurus wagon.

 It would be offered only with a 4.0L Cologne V6, mated to an auto or a Mazda-sourced 5-speed, though the latter would be rarely seen.
 It was rear-drive in standard form, but could be ordered with part-time 4WD.